Look: Dubai's 3ft-tall Internet sensation Abdu Rozik meets Sheikh Mohammed in London

-Abdu Rozik is well known among Dubai residents, as he often graces our feeds with his adorable selfies next to famous personalities.
+Abdu Rozik is well known among Dubai residents, as he often graces our social media feeds with his viral selfies next to famous personalities.
 From actors to sportspersons, we've seen them all.

 The leader is seen sitting in a restaurant in London, as he puts his hand around Rozik for the photo.

-"When I first moved to UAE, I never imagined in my life that I would have this moment with His Highness Sheikh Mohammed Bin Rashid Al Maktoum.
-Allhamdulillah for everything and bless the United Arab Emirates and those who support me," read the caption.
+Expressing his gratitude for the UAE, the singer said, "When I first moved to UAE, I never imagined in my life that I would have this moment with His Highness Sheikh Mohammed Bin Rashid Al Maktoum.
+Allhamdulillah for everything and bless the United Arab Emirates and those who support me."

-The post had gained over 200,000 likes.
-Netizens have swarmed the comments with hearts and wholesome comments praising the duo.
+The post gained over 200,000 likes, with netizens flooding the comments section with hearts and wholesome messages praising the duo.

-The Ruler has been in London lately, with recent sightings being with his brother Sheikh Ahmed bin Rashid.
+The Dubai Ruler has been spotted around London over the past week, with several photos and videos going viral, including those with his brother Sheikh Ahmed bin Rashid and sightings of him walking through Hyde Park, taking pictures with children and visiting a Harrods store.

-Videos of him have circulated on the internet as he takes a walk in Hyde Park and stops to take pictures with children.
-He was even spotted at a Harrods store.

 Abdu Rozik, originally hailing from Tajikistan, rose to fame with his appearance on 'Bigg Boss 15', a show hosted by Bollywood actor Salman Khan.